An arithmetic Yau-Zaslow formula: The motivic Euler characteristic of Calabi-Yau varieties

 \end{lemma} \begin{proof} Over $\mathbb{C}$, the motivic Euler characteristic $\chi^{mot}$ is just the compactly supported topological Euler characteristic.
 The result follows by Theorem 1.1 of \cite{Ba}, which says that two birational Calabi--Yau varieties over $\mathbb{C}$ have the same Betti numbers.
 Suppose now $k \neq \mathbb{C}$.
 As in Theorem $\ref{levine1}$, there exists a finitely generated field $L$ such that $X$ is defined over $L$, and therefore by enlarging $L$, the varieties $X$ and $Y$ are both defined over some $L$.
 Since $L$ has finite transcendence degree over $\Q$, we can embed $L$ into $\mathbb{C}$.
-We know that the result holds for $X_{\mathbb{C}}$, ie, $\mathrm{rank}(\chi^{mot}(X)) = \mathrm{rank}(\chi^{mot}(Y))$.
-Since the motivic Euler characteristic commutes with base change and base changing preserves the rank, this gives the result. \end{proof} We now prove a lemma that allows us to use Proposition 2.1 of \cite{KR1} over any real closed field. \begin{lemma} For every real closure $k_<$ of $k$, we have any equality of real closed Euler characteristics
+The result holds for $X_{\mathbb{C}}$, i.e.~$\mathrm{rank}(\chi^{mot}(X)) = \mathrm{rank}(\chi^{mot}(Y))$.
+Since the motivic Euler characteristic commutes with base change and base changing preserves the rank, this gives the result. \end{proof} We wish to now prove a lemma that allows us to use Proposition 3.1 of \cite{KR1} over any real closed field.